vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

 ## Characteristics
 * It can't preserve the elements with the same value.
 In other words, the order of elements with the same value can be changed.
-* In the worst case where the worst pivot is selected, **O(n^2)** time might be taken.
-But its possibility is very low and this problem can be solved by using a random pivot.
 * A list is divided into sublists and they are sorted.
 This process is repeated.
 * There are only elements smaller than or equal to pivot on the left of a dividing index and only elements bigger than or equal to pivot on the right of a dividng index.